Find Out The Types of Baby Formula Best For Your Kid

 Hypoallergenic formulas

 Designed for sensitive babies who may react poorly to cow’s milk- and soy-based formulas.
-Here, the proteins are broken down to very small pieces so that it does not cause an allergic reaction.
+Here, the proteins are broken down into tiny pieces so that it does not cause an allergic reaction.
 Some examples of hypoallergenic formulas are:

 - Nutramigen LIPIL